Web-Development-Environments-2021/Assignment2_211896535_205543606/README.md

 ### Overview

 This game is pacman simple game for our web development course.
 We used Javascript, Jquery, HTML and CSS.
+The game is built according to the instruction given by course staff.

 ## What's in the site?
 * **Home** - a page that contains a logo, Legister and Login buttons.